 - While on Cable 14 premises, smoke in the -designated smoking area or more than 5 metres from doorways.
-Extinguish and dispose of butts (or matches) in a proper manner (i.e. do not toss in dried grass) - Drinking alcoholic beverages and the use of drugs or any other controlled substances on Cabe 14 property are not permitted.
+Extinguish and dispose of butts (or matches) in a proper manner (i.e. do not toss in dried grass) - Drinking alcoholic beverages and using drugs or any other controlled substances on Cabe 14 property is not permitted.